alecheckert/mtt_python/README.md

 # Multiple target tracing (MTT) for Python

 A Python implementation of the multiple-target tracing (MTT) algorithm to localize and track fluorophores in temporal super-resolution microscopy data.
-Takes Nikon ND2 files (and soon TIF files) as input and generates localization and tracking data readable by MATLAB and other programs.
+Takes Nikon ND2 files (and in the future TIF files) as input and generates localization and tracking data readable by MATLAB and other programs.
 Requires the [https://pypi.org/project/nd2reader/](nd2reader) package.

 The algorithm was originally developed for the problem of tracking fluorescently labeled proteins at the cell membrane by Arnauld Sergé, Nicolas Bertaux, Hervé Rigneault, and Didier Marguet in their paper